pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** What happens?
 What _should_ happen?

 * **Answer:**
+it allows it.
+If the user is not logged in they should be redirected to the login page
 ---

 - [ ] Try _replacing_ the `/users` Route in `App.js` with the following: